sabinabains/dsc-phase-1-project/README.md

 ![image](https://user-images.githubusercontent.com/71892324/137145519-8a0ba906-ef8d-455d-85ba-d4fe275dbb21.png)

-May was the most successful month, generating 195MM on average.
-June releases generated 167.5MM, and July releases generated 157.3 on average.
+May was the most successful month, generating 240MM on average.
+June releases generated 227MM, and July releases generated 189MM on average.

 ![image](https://user-images.githubusercontent.com/71892324/137145541-e000e78e-1b56-43ae-9e6f-7f7eb39f9575.png)

-August, September, and October are the least successful months-- yielding an average of 70.1MM, 50.7MM, and 53.3MM respectively.
+August, September, and October are the least successful months-- yielding an average of 91MM, 66MM, and 78MM respectively.

 # Conclusions and Recomnedations

 * Kick off Microsoft’s movie studio by creating an animation film, as this genre generates the highest profits with minimal risk of costing more than its gross earnings.
-Adventure and Family films also generate high profits with relatively low budgets.
+Adventure and Sci-Fi films also generate high profits with relatively low budgets.

 * Utilizing experienced crew members in the Animation genre such as Pierre Coffin as Director,  Janey Healy as Producer, and Michael Giacchino as composer will yield successful films.
 These creators also demonstrate versatility across genres.